s-gas/webserv/README.md

 ### Simple web server

-The configuration file of a simple web server would like this:
+The configuration file of a simple web server would look like this:

 ```conf
 server {